 Prospective undergraduate transfer students who meet all admission requirements except for English proficiency requirements will receive a conditional admission to UT.
 Students who receive this type of admission will be issued an I-20 form for an F-1 visa or change of status by the UT English Language Institute.

 Students who receive a conditional admission must meet English proficiency requirements before being admitted to a degree program and before being allowed to enroll in non-ESL courses.
 Conditionally admitted students who wish to enter the US using UT’s I-20 must enroll in UT’s English Language Institute.

 Financial Documentation (F-1 or J-1 visa status)

-After an offer of admission is made to you, the Center for International Education (CIE) will provide information concerning the submission of the International Student Financial Statement Form.
+After an offer of admission is made to you, International Student and Scholar Services will provide information concerning the submission of the International Student Financial Statement Form.
 It must be completed by every international student who needs an I-20.
-You can get the form on the CIE website.

 If your government is sponsoring you, you must submit an official letter from the government stating that they will cover all expenses during your academic studies at UT.
 Please consult our list of sponsored student services.